KarchinLab/oc_vignettes/getting_started_web.rst

 [Video here]

-Now that we’ve filtered, let’s go back to the Visualize Tab:
+Now that we’ve filtered, let’s go back to the Summary Tab:

 |image6| In the Visualize tab, we can see information about the
 annotated variants, such as from the sequence ontology.
 We can get the